T-Engel/betaC/README.md

 ## Short summary

-betaC is a beta-diversity index that measures intraspecific spatial aggregation or species turnover in space independently of the size of the regional species pool.
+beta\_C is a beta-diversity index that measures intraspecific spatial aggregation or species turnover in space independently of the size of the regional species pool.
 This is important because most beta-diversity metrics don’t only respond to the spatial structure of species diversity